 Above: The room is overcrowded with villains in the final chapter of Holt of the Secret Service.
 Stanley Blystone (left) and Joe McGuinn are seated at the table.
 Standing, from left to right, are an unidentified player, Jack Perrin, John Ward, and Ted Adams.

 Fortunately, Holt possesses a lively cast that carries the serial handily, even in the disappointing concluding chapters.
-The serial derives most of its humor from its leads’ pose as criminals; the Farrells, as played by Jack Holt and Evelyn Brent, are the most hard-bitten pair of crooks in serials, only taking time out from snarling at each other to snap at their ostensible partners in crime.
-Holt, a popular lead in earlier action films and a dependable character actor in later movies, delivers an over-the-top, almost cartoonish performance quite unlike anything else he ever did.
+The serial derives most of its humor from its leads’ pose as criminals and not, as in other Horne serials, from the clownishness of the bad guys.
+The Farrells, as played by Jack Holt and Evelyn Brent, are the most hard-bitten pair of crooks in serials, only taking time out from snarling at each other to snap at their ostensible partners in crime.
+Holt, a popular lead in earlier action films and a dependable character actor in later movies, is uncharacteristically cartoonish in these scenes, albeit very amusing.
 With an exaggerated sneer in his voice and an overbearing swagger in his walk, he bullies and berates thugs and higher-ranking villains alike, obviously relishing this opportunity to chew the scenery.
 His straightforward efforts to undermine gang morale in the earlier chapters are quite hilarious, as he shoots his colleagues’ laundry off a clothesline, slaps around a thug for questioning his toughness, and repeatedly beats the stuffing out of two or three henchmen at a time on very slight provocation.
 His drunk act in a later chapter is also hilarious, and his scornfully unconcerned reaction to a threat of a firing squad in the island sequence is not to be missed.

 Evelyn Brent, another popular performer of earlier days fallen on hard times, makes a perfect screen partner for Holt.
 Like him, she seems to relish her scenes as a supposed crook, using an exaggeratedly harsh “hard-boiled” voice to deliver some amusingly sarcastic dialogue, as in the scene when she and Holt arrive at the mountain hideout.
 Holt explains to Tristram Coffin how he and his “wife” were lucky to escape from the canoe accident that seemingly killed Crimp.
 Brent glares around at the dumpy hideout and snaps “From the look of this place, Crimp was the lucky one!”
 This leads to an escalating verbal battle between her and Holt, which drives the harrased Coffin to a state of nervous frenzy.
-Brent, however, does manage to give a softer edge to scenes in which Kay is not “in character” as Mrs. Farrell, as does Holt.
-The two performers have as good a rapport in these infrequent “straight” scenes as they do in their multiple bouts of comic hard-boiled bickering.
+Both Brent and Holt, however, manage to give a more natural and less cartoonish tone to the scattered sequences in which they are not “in character” as the Farrells.
+The two performers have as good a rapport in these scenes as they do in their multiple bouts of comic hard-boiled bickering.

 The supporting cast of Holt is an interesting one, since it features several actors that generally played small parts in unusually large roles, among them Joe McGuinn, John Ward, Ted Adams, and Stanley Blystone.
 McGuinn, who was a good but underused action heavy in Mysterious Doctor Satan, has much more time in the spotlight here as the rambunctious Crimp Evans, defiantly and belligerently double-crossing everyone in sight.
 His gravel voice, threatening manner, and stocky, prizefighter-like build make him the only villain in the serial who seems almost as tough as Holt himself.
 John Ward, usually a comic character actor, is surprisingly good as the smooth Lucky Arnold; though his appearance is non-threatening, his character’s constant maneuvering to keep himself in the shadows and his casually ruthless exterminations of various rivals make him come off as a mentally if not physically impressive villain.